liukkotimo/discord-playbot/README.md

 # playBot

-Ddiscord bot to play music in voice channel from youtube.
+Discord bot to play music in voice channel from youtube.
 This is intended to be used in our private server so all is in finnish, excep commands.

 playbot soittaa Discordissa käyttäjän äänikanavalla YouTube-videoiden ääniraitoja.